 • A Blu-ray player must be upgraded in order to use 4K Ultra HD discs, which are a requirement as well as a cost.

-• First-ever 1080p support comes with PS5 and Xbox Series X. Playing in 4K on the Sony PS4 Pro or Xbox One X is supported on both of these devices.
-It is not available on their predecessors.
+• First-ever 1080p support comes with the PS5 and Xbox Series X. Playing in 4K on the Sony PS4 Pro or Xbox One X is supported on both of these devices.
+It was not available for their predecessors.

 • A small, cheaper TV with 1080p will be available in 2020, as well as a screen with a smaller hole.
 As 4K TVs tend to be larger, you may have to settle for a 1080p TV if your space is constrained.

-In the above two photos, you can see identical images at different native resolutions; that means the TV and image have identical resolutions.
+In the above two photos, you can see identical images at different native resolutions, which means the TV and image have identical resolutions.

 • First, the Hisense H9G displays a 4K image, while the TCL 3 Series 2019 displays a 1080p image.